oxinabox/DataDeps.jl/README.md

 You probably don't want to have multiple copies of a DataDir with the same name.
 DataDeps.jl tried to handle it as gracefuly as it can.
 But having different DataDep under the same name, is probably going to lead to packages loading the wrong one.
-Possibly except if they are (both) located in their packages `deps/data` folder.
+Except if they are (both) located in their packages `deps/data` folder.

+By moving a package's data dependency into its package directory under `deps/data`, it becomes invisible except to that package.
+For example `~/.julia/v0.6/EXAMPLEPKG/deps/data/EXAMPLEDATADEP/`,
+for the package `EXAMPLEPKG`, and the datadep `EXAMPLEDATADEP`.

 ## Configuration